Camberwell Sexual Health Centre

-The clinic is on a Tuesday evening from 4pm to 7pm at the Caldecot Centre, King’s College Hospital.
+The clinic is on Tuesday evenings from 4pm to 7pm at the Caldecot Centre, King’s College Hospital.

 The clinic runs a mixture of walk-in and pre-booked appointments.
 You can walk into the clinic between 4pm and 5pm.
 Please note that we cannot guarantee that you will be seen if you arrive after 5pm.

 Pre-booked appointments are available between 5pm and 7pm.
-These can either be booked in advance when you attend the clinic or by contacting: email@example.com
+These can be booked in advance when you attend the clinic.